AaronCWacker/Yggdrasil/README.md

 Knowledge Tree of Love, Life, AI, Genomics, Natural Language Processing and Machine Learning

-# Semper Fidelis - always faithful floating docks for Mariners
+# Semper Fidelis - Renaissance of an Always Faithful floating dock for land to sea Mariners

 In the US a ship SS Anderson was one of the first concrete boats.